June 01, 2026 by Stefan Jovanovic

 Once the entire content of the email is captured, it gets indexed.
 Indexing is a process during which all the content of a message is “broken down” against a set of criteria and then stored in the archive so that all the information is preserved in a smarter and more accessible way.
 This works the same way you index all the books in a library (e.g., according to period, writer, country, genre, etc.).

 By breaking down the content of each message, indexing makes all messages and attachments searchable.
-This comes in handy not only when employees need to find a particular email quickly, but also in case of pending litigation, when relevant emails need to be located, put on legal hold and presented as evidence within a specified time frame.
+This comes in handy not only when employees need to find a particular email quickly.
+It also matters in case of pending litigation, when relevant emails need to be located, put on legal hold and presented as evidence within a specified time frame.

 After the messages are indexed, they are stored securely in an impenetrable, tamper-proof vault that only admins, compliance officers, and other privileged users can access and manage.
 All messages are time and date-stamped in order to preserve data integrity and prevent evidence spoliation.